-Frankenstein, the story of a mad scientist who brings the dead back to life, only to discover that he has created a monster, continues to be one of our most enduring horror stories even though it’s more than 200 years old.
-Here are the nuts and bolts about the tale that forever touched on our fears about what can go wrong when people play God.
+Frankenstein, the story of a mad scientist who brings the dead back to life only to discover that he has created a monster, continues to be one of our most enduring horror stories even though it’s more than 200 years old.
+Here are the nuts and bolts about the tale, first published in 1818, that forever touched on our fears about what can go wrong when people play God.

-Mary Shelley’s teenage years were eventful, to say the least.
-At age 16, she ran away with the poet Percy Bysshe Shelley.
-Over the next two years, she gave birth to two children.
+Mary Wollstonecraft Godwin’s teenage years were eventful, to say the least.
+The future Mary Shelley ran away at age 16 with the poet Percy Bysshe Shelley, and over the next two years, she gave birth to two children.
 In 1816, the couple, accompanied by Godwin’s stepsister Claire Clairmont, traveled to Switzerland and visited Lord Byron at Villa Diodati.
 While there, 18-year-old Mary started Frankenstein.
 It was published in 1818, when she was 20 years old.

-The Shelleys visited Switzerland during the “year without a summer.”
-The eruption of Mount Tambora in Indonesia had caused severe climate abnormalities and a lot of rain.
+Godwin and Shelley visited Switzerland during the “year without a summer,” when the April 1815 eruption of Mount Tambora in modern Indonesia caused severe climate abnormalities and a lot of rain.
 Stuck inside, the group read ghost stories from the book Fantasmagoriana.
-It was then that Lord Byron proposed that they have a competition to see who could come up with the best ghost story: Byron, Mary, Percy, or the physician John Polidori.
+It was then that Lord Byron proposed that they have a competition to see who could come up with the best ghost story: Byron, Mary, Percy, or Byron’s physician, John Polidori.

-At first, Mary had writer’s block, unable to come up with a good idea for a ghost story.
+At first, Mary had writer’s block, and was unable to come up with a good idea for a ghost story.
 Then she had a waking dream—“I did not sleep, nor could I be said to think,” she said.
-In the introduction to the 1831 edition of Frankenstein (PDF), she described the vision as follows:
+In the introduction to the 1831 edition of Frankenstein [PDF], she described the vision as follows:

 Mary opened her eyes and realized she’d found her story.
 “What terrified me will terrify others,” she thought.
 She began working on it the next day.

-Before she started Frankenstein, Mary gave birth to a daughter, Clara, who died six weeks later.
-(In fact, only one of Mary’s four children lived to adulthood.)
+Before she started Frankenstein, Shelley gave birth to a daughter, who died just days later.
+(In fact, only one of the Shelleys’ four children lived to adulthood.)
 Soon after the baby died, she wrote in her journal, “Dream that my little baby came to life again—that it had only been cold & that we rubbed it by the fire & it lived—I awake & find no baby—I think about the little thing all day.”
-This circumstance, as well as the suicide of her half-sister, must have contributed to the novel.
+This circumstance, as well as the suicide of her half-sister Fanny, must have contributed to the novel.

 In the novel, Victor Frankenstein is the scientist.
-The monster remains unnamed and is referred to as “monster,” “creature,” "demon," and “it.”
-But if you’ve made the mistake of calling the monster Frankenstein, you’re not alone.
-Everyone from The Reef novelist Edith Wharton to the writers of the movie Abbott and Costello Meet Frankenstein has done it.
+The monster remains unnamed and is referred to as “monster,” “creature,” “dæmon,” and “it.”
+But if you’ve made the mistake of calling the monster “Frankenstein,” you’re not alone.
+As early as 1890, The Scots Observer complained that Frankenstein “presented the common pressman with one of his most beloved blunders”—confusing the two.

 Frankenstein was first published anonymously.
 It was dedicated to William Godwin, Mary’s father, and Percy Shelley wrote the preface.
-Because of these connections, many assumed that Shelley was the author.
+Because of these connections, many assumed that Percy Shelley was the author.
 This myth continued even after Frankenstein was reprinted in Mary’s name.
-In fact, some people are still arguing that Percy authored the book.
-While he edited the book and encouraged Mary to expand the story into a novel, actual authorship is a stretch.
+In fact, some people are still arguing that Percy authored the book—but while he edited Frankenstein and encouraged Mary to expand the story into a novel, actual authorship is a stretch.

-In penning her gothic novel, Shelley was writing the first major science fiction novel, as well as inventing the concept of the “mad scientist” and helping establish what would become horror fiction.
-The influence of the book in popular culture is so huge that the term “Frankenstein” has entered common speech to mean something unnatural and horrendous.
+With Frankenstein, Shelley was writing the first major science fiction novel, as well as inventing the concept of the “mad scientist” and helping establish what would become horror fiction.
+The influence of the book in popular culture is so huge that the term Frankenstein has entered common speech to mean something unnatural and horrendous.

-In 1910, Thomas Edison made a one-reel, 15-minute film of Frankenstein, one of the first horror movies ever made.
+In 1910, Thomas Edison’s studio made a one-reel, 15-minute film of Frankenstein, one of the first horror movies ever made.
 It was thought lost until it was rediscovered in the 1980s.
 Today, it has made its way to YouTube; you can watch it above.